Paul-Asamoah-Boadu/SQL-Data-Dig/README.md

 <code>product</code>: A string representing the product that was ordered.

-<cod>sales<>: A float representing the total sales amount for the order.
+<cod>sales</>: A float representing the total sales amount for the order.

 `quantity`: An integer representing the quantity of the product ordered.